 Why does the project run over the budget?

 If you want your project to be successful you should follow the six steps below:

 Contingency planEvery project needs a contingency plan.
-It does not really matter if you have experience in leading projects, contingency planning is a crucial part for a project to succeed.
+It does not really matter if you have experience in leading projects, contingency planning is a crucial part of a project to succeed.
 Make sure that you plan ahead and be ready for when things go a bit haywire.
-Being ready does not only mean that you should be aware that things can stray from the plan, but that you need to have contingency budget to cover up the unexpected costs.
+Being ready does not only mean that you should be aware that things can stray from the plan, but that you need to have a contingency budget to cover up the unexpected costs.

 Inform yourselfThis may be your first or your tenth project, but it does not matter.
 The need for input is present in every project planning and you must be prepared to ask for help from experienced team members or mentors for your plan to work.
 Additionally, you may use the input from the estimates of others or gather some information from past projects that are similar to the one you are working on.